 Odessa’s message to would-be mermaids: “I hope that you do know that being a mermaid is not all about being beautiful or it’s not all about fantasy.
 It’s not all about cool photos and videos.
 Please use that beauty and fantasy to reach out to people.
 Be a mermaid, servants of the world’s oceans.
 Keep diving, exploring, and discovering.
 Share everything you know about the magical big blue.
 LOVE Mermaid Odessa.”

 And behind the pretty face, perfectly-shaped body and synchronized dolphin kick swimming of a mermaid is a woman with a genuinely big heart for the ocean.

 Ao Phang Nga is located in the southern part of Thailand.
 It is notable due to the Ao Phang Nga National Park which includes the famous James Bond Island or Kao Phing Kan.
-Most of the parks are set in the coast of the Andaman Sea from the west and Phang Nga Bay to the south.
+Most of the parks are set on the coast of the Andaman Sea from the west and Phang Nga Bay to the south.
 Ao Phang Nga National Park is a 40 km sq park which includes 40 islands of numerous limestones tower karst islands.
 There are native mangroves forest in the park.

 James Bond Island or Khao Phing Gan

 The tour is known as James Bond Island Tour because the island used to be a location in one of the movies of James Bond, Man with the Golden Gun.
 It takes 1 hour and 30 minutes from Ao Por Pier to Khao Phing Khan.

 The famous islet on the island is called Ko Ta Pu.
 You can only take a picture of Ko Ta Pu because it was prohibited to go to the islet to prevent its erosion.
 Koh Tapu is also known as Nail Island.